bgoonz/docs-collection/github/github/managing-files-in-a-repository/managing-files-using-the-command-line/index.md

 ---
 title: Managing files using the command line
-intro: 'Using the command line, you can add, rename, and move files in a repository.'
+intro: "Using the command line, you can add, rename, and move files in a repository."
 redirect_from:
   - /articles/managing-files-using-the-command-line
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: